 To enable explicit global emotion control in addition to audio-driven fine-grained dynamics, we derive emotion templates directly from the FLAME expression parameter subspace.
 These templates represent canonical expression directions for seven basic emotions and are used for emotion scaling and interpolation during inference.
-MEAD dataset provides videos recorded under controlled lighting and contains high-intensity emotion performances, making it suitable for learning expression prototypes.
+Furthermore, MEAD dataset provides videos recorded under controlled lighting and contains high-intensity emotion performances, making it suitable for learning expression prototypes.
 Inspired by this, we obtain expression templates by analyzing the FLAME expression parameters ($\boldsymbol{\psi} \in \mathbb{R}^{50}$) extracted by EMOCA from the MEAD dataset, with the full procedure detailed in Table~\ref{tab:emotion_template}.
 The extracted expression templates cover seven typical emotions (Angry, Contempt, Disgust, Fear, Happy, Sad, and Surprise).
 We further introduce a global scaling factor $\alpha\in\{1.0, 1.2,1.4,1.6,1.8,2.0\}$ to control emotion intensity, visualized in Figure~\ref{fig:Emotion_Intensity}.
-Naturally, some emotions (e.g., angry–disgust and surprise–fear) share similar facial muscle activation patterns, which explains the observed partial overlaps in the t-SNE space, whereas the remaining emotions form well-separated clusters (present in Figure~\ref{fig:emo_cluster}).
 During inference, we can adjust the global emotional tone by interpolating between the reference expression $\boldsymbol{\psi}_{ref}$ and the scaled emotion template:

 This yields seven categories of global emotion control, each with six adjustable intensities while preserving audio-driven local expression dynamics.